 Cleaning and Maintenance

 The screen should be brushed out after pretty much every session otherwise the draw resistance goes up as it gets clogged.
-I also would NOT store your e-liquid juice in the cartridge for extended periods as they seem to occasionally leak if you do this.

 Battery Specs, Battery Life, and Charging Options

 The battery life is actually pretty decent and I’ve been averaging about 50 minutes on a full charge.
 It takes roughly 2 hours to fully charge a dead battery.

 The Series 7 uses an 1800mAh variable voltage battery (3.7v, 4.2v, 4.7v).
 The cartridges automatically recognize which method you are using and changes temps for the correct materials.
 So the max temp with the dry herb is 440F while the max on the concentrate cartridge is is 1112F/600C.